 A number of tools currently exist to make IATI data accessible to wider audiences.
 The most commonly known is D-Portal, which provides user-friendly access to IATI data.
 However, D-Portal offers very limited outputs in terms of Excel-formatted data.
 The IATI Technical Stocktake in 2020 recommended the creation of “an opinionated semantic data layer”, “a new curated data set that provides an ‘opinionated’ version of the data that is easier to use for” those unfamiliar with IATI-XML5.
 In July 2020, the IATI Board approved this proposal, and mandated the IATI Secretariat to develop an approach to development, as part of a broader implementation plan6.

 This new semantic data layer will necessarily take some time to deliver.
-As an interim and short-term measure, UNDP has engaged a consultant to do some preliminary work that would feed into the process of developing the new semantic layer, exploring how the data should be generated in order to meet the needs of this key constituency, partner country governments.
-The work provides UNDP with the ability to respond to support requests received from partner countries regarding access to IATI data.
+As an interim measure, UNDP engaged a consultant to do some preliminary work to feed into the process of developing the new semantic layer, exploring how the data should be generated in order to meet the needs of this key constituency, partner country governments.
+The work provides the IATI Secretariat with the ability to respond to support requests received from partner countries regarding access to IATI data.
 The outputs include both a detailed methodology for the transformations that are undertaken, and a series of automatically updated datasets.